salizzar/gordon/README.md

 ## Usage

 Gordon have two ways to package applications.
-You can create a yaml file called `gordon.yml` on root of your app.
+You can create a yaml file called `gordon.yml` on root of your app and CLI will detect it automatically.
 Here an example how to package two apps: ruby web and standalone java.

 ```
 recipes: